NoahBres/LearnRoadRunner/docs/drive-velocity-pid-tuning.md

    9. Check the tuning simulator to see how each gain affects the behavior.

 ::: tip
 _"Velocity PID Controllers typically don't need `kD`"_ (Veness, Tyler. _Control Engineering in FRC_. pg.
 17).
-However, it seems to be beneficial for FTC bots due to some feed forward and motor controller weirdness.
+However, it seems to be beneficial for FTC bots due to some feedforward and motor controller weirdness.

 On a tangential note, you shouldn't need to use `kI`.